A History of Jazz Music

 Additionally, the genre utilized the amplification and wah-wah and fuzz pedals that many rock bands used in the 1970s.

 What’s more interesting is that jazz fusion gained significant popularity in Japan.
-Casiopea, a Japanese jazz fusion band, released more than 30 fusion albums.
+Casiopea, a Japanese jazz fusion band, has released more than 30 fusion albums.

 The 1970s was also the era of jazz-funk, a subgenre that incorporated electrified sounds, electronic analog synths, and a strong back beat, also known as “groove”.